SuperJMN/DotNet-Ssh-Deployer/README.md

 dotnet --info
 ```
 3. Go to the directory where you deployed you application
-4. Run it by using `.\[NameOfYourApp]`.
-If you don't know it, just type `ls` and look for the file with no extension with a different color (non-executable files are usually in light gray text)
+4. Run it by using `./[NameOfYourApp]`, for example `./HelloWorld`.
+If you don't know the name, just type `ls` and look for the file with no extension in a different color (non-executable files are usually in light gray text)

 Easy enough?
 Try it and freak it out!